Decent WiFi at conference centres is absolutely essential, but conference centre users continue to experience poor WiFi connectivity.

-So, your attending clients complain of slow speeds, or even worse – cannot connect at all!
+Often, your attending clients complain of slow speeds, or even worse – cannot connect at all!

-The Pipe – Just not big enough
+The Pipe – Just Not Big Enough

-Users at conferences will be both downloading and Uploading data.
-They will be syncing email folders, updating blogs, vlogs, Twitter feeds, Instagram, Facebook pages & sending photos, video clips & reports.
+Users at conferences will be both downloading and uploading data.
+They will be syncing email folders, updating blogs, vlogs, Twitter feeds, Instagram and Facebook, sending photos, video clips and reports.
 They may also be using Skype & various VOIP APPs.

-One Skype video call alone can consume 1.5Mbps on both the download & Upload for a single HD quality call.
+One Skype video call alone can consume 1.5Mbps on both the download & upload for a single HD quality call.
 That increases dramatically for a group video.

 All the above will seriously test your Internet pipe!

-Say a bare minimum of 1Mb each user (they don’t all access simultaneously, hence why we’ve gone for this low figure) Then – well you can do the math.
+Say there’s a bare minimum of 1Mb each user (they don’t all access simultaneously, hence why we’ve gone for this low figure).
+Then – well you can do the math.
 You need as large as internet connection as you can afford.
 Most attendees rate WiFi as one of the three most important requirements.
-Others include cost, accommodation, capacity, location, Food & drink.
+Others include cost, accommodation, capacity, location, food & drink.

 Ok, so you don’t want to go in too heavy handed here, as rate limiting too low will come across the same as poor WiFi!
 But you still want to ensure 1-2 users aren’t hogging all the available bandwidth.

 With VOIP & Video & it could be as low 15-25 devices per radio.
-Notice I said radio here & not Access Point (AP).
-That’s because most APs have two radios(one 2.4GHz & one 5GHz radio).Well, we want as many devices as possible using the 5GHz band, not the highly congested 2.4GHz band.
+Notice I said radio here and not Access Point (AP).
+That’s because most APs have two radios – one 2.4GHz & one 5GHz radio.Well, we want as many devices as possible using the 5GHz band, not the highly congested 2.4GHz band.
 The 2.4GHz band has only 3 non-overlapping channels for most regions, whereas the 5GHz band has 15+ for most regions.
 This isn’t the only reason – but that’s another blog article entirely.

-Again, this varies massively depending on what hardware you are using - Models vary in CPU/Memory/Ethernet-ports/number of antenna & WiFi standards supported (802.1a,b,g,n,ac,ax).
+Again, this varies massively depending on what hardware you are using.
+Models vary in CPU/Memory/Ethernet-ports/number of antenna & WiFi standards supported (802.1a,b,g,n,ac,ax).
 Certain APs also allow you to turn off the 2.4GHz radio & enable two 5GHz radio per AP, which can really help in high density areas if deployed correctly.

 Equally important is knowing what “area” any one AP covers (cell pattern/size).
 You don’t want somebody across the hall staying connecting to the first AP they came across – you want them connected to the intended AP for that area & this all too often isn’t the case.